intel/device-modeling-language/doc/1.4/language.md

 </pre>

 Assign values to targets according to an initializer.
-Unlike C, assignments are not expressions, and the right-hand side can be any initializer -- such as compound initializers (<tt>{<em>...</em>}</tt>) for struct-like types.
+Unlike C, assignments are not expressions, and the right-hand side can be any initializer &mdash; such as compound initializers (<tt>{<em>...</em>}</tt>) for struct-like types.

 The first form is chaining assignments.
 The initializer is executed once and the value it evaluates to is assigned to each target.

 The second form is multiple simultaneous assignment.
-The initializer describes multiple values -- one for each target.
+The initializer describes multiple values &mdash; one for each target.
 This can be done either through:
 * Providing an initializer for each target through tuple syntax, e.g.:
 ```
 (a, i) = (false, 4);